jeorjebot/taggo/README.md

 Make sure you have `$GOPATH/bin` in your path.

 ### From releases
-Download the binary from the releases page.
+Download the binary for your OS from the [releases page](https://github.com/jeorjebot/taggo/releases).
 Make sure the binary is executable, then move it to your path.

 ```bash